Hassan-Bahrami/MotorCycleGraph/README.md

 # MotorCycleGraph
 A Python implementation of MotorCycle Graph algorithm for Quad-Mesh partitioning

-This project is a Python project for patotioning a Quad-Mesh using MotorCycleGraph algorithm published by Eppstein et al (2008).
-You can find the orgignal paper in the following link:
+This is a Python project for partitioning a Quad-Mesh using the MotorCycleGraph algorithm published by Eppstein et al. (2008).
+You can find the original paper at the following link:

 https://disneyanimation.com/publications/motorcycle-graphs-canonical-quad-mesh-partitioning